 – higher cost

-A point of distinction should be made that memory care homes are not nursing homes.
+Memory care homes are not nursing homes.
 In most cases, memory care is less expensive and offers a better quality of life to residents.
 People who need round-the-clock, nursing-home-level care often have extremely serious health problems and usually cannot move into assisted living.

-|Texas Memory Care / Assisted Living Costs (updated Mar.
-2021)|
+|Texas Memory Care / Assisted Living Costs (updated June 2022)|

-|Region / City||Monthly Cost||Annual Cost|
+|Region / City||Daily Cost||Monthly Cost|

-This should go without saying, but residents of Alzheimer’s certified facilities and units must have Alzheimer’s disease or some form of dementia.
+Residents of Alzheimer’s certified facilities and units must have Alzheimer’s disease or some form of dementia.
 This does not mean they need an official diagnosis, however.
 Alzheimer’s and related diseases including frontotemporal, Lewy body, and vascular dementias are difficult to diagnose as the process requires expensive tests including PET brain scans.
 Someone with all the symptoms of dementia, who clearly needs the services of memory care, will be able to move into assisted living if the residence is a good fit.

 Bedrooms (or living units) must be at least 100 square feet.
 There cannot be more than four residents per room, though residents in dementia care typically have single units or just one roommate.
 Living units usually have private bathrooms, but regulations require one toilet for every six residents, and a tub or shower for every 10.

-Employees at a Texas ALF must be a minimum of 18 years old or a graduate of high school.
-Training of staff varies depending on position and responsibilities, but all employees must go through a 4-hour orientation.
-After the orientation and prior to working independently, those who provide direct care to the residents must complete 16 hours of on-the-job training.
+Employees at a Texas assisted living facility must be at least 18 years old and a high school graduate.
+Staff training varies depending on position and responsibilities, but all employees must complete a 4-hour orientation.
+After the orientation and prior to working, those who provide direct care to the residents must complete 16 hours of on-the-job training.
 In addition, direct care employees require an additional 6 hours of training each year.
-For employees working with persons with Alzheimer’s disease and related dementias in Alzheimer’s certified facilities and units, the training is more dementia-specific.
+For employees working with patients with Alzheimer’s disease and related dementias in Alzheimer’s certified facilities and units, the training is dementia-specific.

-Memory care residences that house 17 or more residents are classified as “large” by the state.
+Memory care residences that house 17 or more residents are classified as large by the state.
 Large residences require an activity director who works at least 20 hours per week.
 Residences that have less than 17 residents do not have to hire an activity director, but must appoint a staff member to organize and carry out cognitive and recreational activities.